da03/Internalize_CoT_Step_by_Step/README.md

 This repository contains code to reproduce the results from our paper "From Explicit CoT to Implicit CoT: Learning to Internalize CoT Step by Step".

+## Online Demo

+An online demo is available at [gpt2-multiplication-calculator](https://huggingface.co/spaces/yuntian-deng/gpt2-multiplication-calculator).
+The inference code and model behind this demo can be accessed in the [app.py](https://huggingface.co/spaces/yuntian-deng/gpt2-multiplication-calculator/blob/main/app.py) file.

+Please note that this online demo uses a slightly different data format than the one used in this repository.
+Specifically, it employs `=` instead of `<|endoftext|>` as the separator to ensure compatibility with standard Hugging Face transformer generation code, and the `####` symbols in the answer part are removed to provide a cleaner output.
+Despite these changes, the proposed approach still works effectively, demonstrating the generality of the method.
+Additionally, the online demo merges data with varying input digit lengths for training, allowing a single model to handle inputs of different digit counts.
+In contrast, the code in this repository trains one model for each number of digits for controlled experiments.

 ## Prerequisites

 * [PyTorch](https://pytorch.org/get-started/locally/)